renovatebot/renovate/lib/modules/datasource/custom/readme.md

 ]
 ```

-Which can be ingested by renovate using the following custom datasource (using nexus as a webserver in this case):
+By writing a custom datasource, Renovate can process the `versiontracker.json` file, see below.
+This example uses Nexus as the webserver.

 ```json
 {